 I love these for a gluten free weeknight side dish, but they're also great for Easter or any other holiday paired with some copycat Honeybaked ham and asparagus casserole, aka the most holiday of holiday meals ever invented in America, right?

-Super yummy baby potatoes with just a few ingredients and no chopping!
+Super yummy baby potatoes with just a few ingredients!
 Add any fresh herbs you like for flavor and enjoy this no-fuss 30 minute gluten free side dish.
 YES.

 - 1 pound tiny potatoes, scrubbed clean